-President Donald Trump has, in a speech from the White House, acknowledged the new United States stance to officially recognize Jerusalem as the capital of Israel.
+In a speech from the White House, President Donald Trump has officially recognized Jerusalem as the capital of Israel.
 Further to the speech, Trump also ordered for plans to be drawn up to move the United States Embassy from Tel Aviv to the contested city.

 “Today we finally acknowledge the obvious: that Jerusalem is Israel’s capital,” Trump announced in his speech from the Diplomatic Reception Room of the White House.
 “This is nothing more or less than a recognition of reality.
 It is also the right thing to do.
 It’s something that has to be done.”